oracle-livelabs/security/database/encrypt-data-in-motion-with-tls/tls/tls.md

     ````
     <copy>./tls_update_listener_ora.sh</copy>
     ````
-4. Ensure you can still ping the un-encrypted connection to PDB1.
+4. Ensure you can still connect to the un-encrypted and encrypted listener aliases tnsping pdb1

     ````
     <copy>tnsping pdb1</copy>